 Alberta Genealogical Society

-In 2017, the Alberta Genealogical Society was able to access funding from Alberta Canada 150, Community Initiatives Program through Alberta Culture and Tourism for a project entitled: Youth Workshops for Canada 150: In Search of My Family’s Past.
+In 2017, the Alberta Genealogical Society was able to access funding from Alberta Canada 150, Community Initiatives Program through Alberta Culture, Multiculturalism and Status of Women for a project entitled: Youth Workshops for Canada 150: In Search of My Family’s Past.

 The initial goal was to reach 150 Alberta youth through their ten branches.
 The youth genealogy project was an overwhelming success.
 424 certificates were issued to youth for completing a family history project in 2017.
 The students who completed the project had such interesting stories about their family’s past that the Society decided to feature their work in their 2018 journal Relatively Speaking.
 Not only were there enough articles and pictures to fill the February 2018 issues, there were enough to fill the May 2018 issues as well and a new section titled “Youth Write On” will now be a regular feature in issues of Relatively Speaking.